3db/3db/docs/usage/custom_controls.rst

 clearer, we'll actually re-implement:

 - A "preprocessing" control, ``PositionControl``, that controls the main object's location in the scene.
-- A "postprocess" control, ``ImageNetCControl``, that adds [TODO] corruptions to the rendered scenes.
+- A "postprocessing" control, ``CorruptionControl``, that adds corruptions to the rendered scenes.

 PreProcessControl